Coronavirus Update: 19 New Positive Test Results – The Franklin Reporter & Advocate

 Coronavirus Update: 19 New Positive Test Results

-Another 19 Franklin residents have tested positive for the coronavirus, the township Office of Emergency Response reported on August 26.
+Another 19 Franklin residents have tested positive for the coronavirus, the township Office of Emergency Management reported on August 27.

 The deaths of 209 Franklin residents have been attributed to the virus, OEM reported.